Continue reading on DataGuidance with:

 2.1.
 Personal scope

-Article 1 of the Law on Personal Data states that its purpose is to ensure the protection of the rights and fundamental freedoms of natural persons with respect to the processing of personal data.
-Furthermore, Article 2 of the Law on Personal Data provides that it applies to activities performed by both controllers, and processors without prejudice to legal actions which could be initiated against the controller themselves (Article 2 of the Law on Personal Data).
+Article 1 of the Law states that its purpose is to ensure the protection of the rights and fundamental freedoms of natural persons with respect to the processing of personal data.
+Furthermore, Article 2 of the Law provides that it applies to activities performed by both data controllers and data processors without prejudice to legal actions that could be initiated against the data controllers themselves (Article 2 of the Law).

 2.2.
 Territorial scope

-The Law on Personal Data will apply if (Article 2(2) thereof):
+The Law will apply if (Article 2(2) of the Law):

-- the controller is not established on national territory, but for purposes of processing personal data, makes use of equipment, automated or otherwise, situated on national territory, unless such equipment is used only for purposes of transit through national territory.
+• the controller is not established on national territory, but for purposes of processing personal data, and makes use of equipment, automated or otherwise, situated on national territory, unless such equipment is used only for purposes of transit through national territory.

 2.3.
 Material scope

-In addition, the Law on Personal Data will apply where the processing of personal data is related to the prevention and investigation of criminal offences, enforcement of convictions, and other activities within criminal or administrative procedures according to law (Article 2(2) of the Law on Personal Data).
+The Law regulates legal relations arising during the processing operations of personal data, which form part of an evidence system or are intended to be included in such an evidence system (Article 2(1) of the Law).
+In addition, the Law will apply where the processing of personal data is related to the prevention and investigation of criminal offenses, enforcement of convictions, and other activities within criminal or administrative procedures according to law (Article 2(2) of the Law).

-However, the Law on Personal Data does not apply where (Article 2(4) of the Law on Personal Data):
+However, the Law does not apply where (Article 2(4) of the Law):

 3. Data Protection Authority | Regulatory Authority